LUXURYHERITAGE

 Designing with Burgundy: Warmth and Depth

 Because of its richness, Burgundy can feel heavy if overused.
 We recommend using it as a secondary "accent" color or as a hero background for luxury e-commerce sites.
-It pairs exquisitely with cream and brass tones for an "Old Money" aesthetic.
+It pairs well with cream and brass tones for an "Old Money" look.

 Accent Strategy

 Use burgundy sparingly for CTAs, luxury badges, or premium section highlights.
-Let cream or white backgrounds carry the content, with burgundy adding sophistication and focus.
+Let cream or white backgrounds carry the content, with burgundy adding depth and focus.

 Old Money Aesthetic